open-quantum-safe/liboqs/README.md

 Team
 ----

-The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.
+The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.

 ### Contributors